 Non-Gonococcal Urethritis (NGU)

-NGU is often caused by a bacterial infection (like chlamydia or gonorrhea), but it can also be caused by a virus or protozoa.
+NGU is often caused by a bacterial infection (like chlamydia), but it can also be caused by a virus or protozoa.
 Bacterial infections can be treated and cured with antibiotics.
 To find out if you have NGU, you need to be examined by a health care provider and have lab tests done.

-NGU is usually passed by exchanging body fluids during vaginal (frontal), anal, or oral sex.
+NGU is usually passed by exchanging body fluids during unprotected sex (including oral sex).

-Symptoms may include burning when urinating, itching inside the penis, or a clear to creamy white fluid (discharge) from the urethra.
-Some males with NGU show no symptoms, or mild symptoms that may be unnoticeable.
+Symptoms may include burning when urinating, itching inside the urethra, or a clear to creamy white fluid (discharge) from the urethra.
+Some people with NGU show no symptoms, or mild symptoms that may be unnoticeable.
 Usually, the symptoms are seen or experienced more in the morning.